jadeglaze/spock/README.md

 - [ ] error management (w/ Sentry)
 - [ ] Add instructions to setup and run the app here in README
 - [ ] Use uploadthing.com for images if I need any
+- [ ] Fix inconsistent tab width (ideally autoformat)
+- [ ] Bug: Active conversation is not selected in the left nav.

 ## Stuff I did